voteflux/flux/CONSTITUTION.ACT.md

 ## Introduction

-This is the constitution for the ACT political party named "The Flux Party — ACT", sometimes referred to as "Flux ACT" or "the party" in this document.
+This is the constitution for the ACT political party named "The Flux Party — ACT", sometimes referred to as "Flux ACT" or "the party" in this document only.
+The registered abbreviation for the party at the time of registration is "The Flux Party | Flux The System".
 It is a branch of the federal party "VOTEFLUX.ORG | Upgrade Democracy!" a.k.a.
 "Flux".
 When the term "Flux" alone is used it is meant to refer to the federal Flux party, not the state branch.